aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/activexcontrol/_index.md

 ```

-the ole color of the foreground.
+Gets the ole color of the foreground.
 Not applies to Image control.

 **Returns:**
 int